Once the realm of overstuffed keywords, a shift has been occurring within search engine optimization standards.

 Then, you can create original content that can be informative and educational while still being fun.

 Latent Semantic Analysis is the Future of Digital Marketing

 When Search Engine Optimization (SEO) first began to develop as an essential marketing strategy, keywords were rightfully thought of as the end all be all by content marketing and SEO experts.

 Standard procedure involved extensive keyword research to see where your current ranking was as compared to your closest competitor.
 Then you would evaluate how much traffic each keyword picked up.

-Eventually, you’d find a handful of essential keywords to use in your marketing, selecting them based on their highest search volume with the lowest competition rating.
-Finally, you would begin placing the prized keywords into the meta-data, body content, and external links from your site.
+Eventually, you’d find a handful of essential related keywords to use in your marketing, selecting them based on their highest search volume with the lowest competition rating.
+Finally, you would begin placing the prized target keywords related into the meta-data, body content, and external links from your site.

-Fortunately, thanks to Google’s LSI search abilities, you can focus more on the topic of your services or products, utilizing your energy and talent in a much better way by creating informative and engaging content than stressing over an impersonal list of keywords.
+Fortunately, thanks to Google’s LSI search abilities, you can focus more on the topic of your services or products, utilizing your energy and talent in a much better way by creating informative and engaging content than stressing over an impersonal list of semantically related words.

 Topic-based SEO lets the owner and marketer focus on writing for a living, breathing person, not just for electronic spiders.